 We’ll be introduced to our first overseas service project among the cool, rain-forested peaks above the town of Utuado at Hacienda Verde, a private ecological preserve integrating conservation, education, and sustainable development.
 In this rich ecosystem, we’ll repair and maintain hiking trails and lend a needed hand on a variety of other projects.
 We’ll take time off to explore and hike the rainforest’s fern-covered trails to misty mountaintops and hidden waterfalls.
-From the Hacienda, we’ll make our way to the Cabo Rojo National Wildlife Refuge in the southwest corner of the island.
-There, we’ll join U.S. Fish & Wildlife Rangers and help to improve valuable bird habitats by reforesting areas damaged by fire and clear-cut.
-It’s not all work and no play, however, and we’ll spend a day learning the fundamentals of surfing at one of the sports most fabled beaches in Rincón.
+To cap off our experience on the mainland, we’ll spend a day learning the fundamentals of surfing at one of the sports most fabled beaches in Rincón.

 Our next stop will be Vieques Island, off of Puerto Rico’s east coast, where we’ll volunteer with a number of different local community organizations.
 Vieques was particularly hard hit by 2017’s Hurricane Maria, and we’ll work to help this beautiful island community both re-build from Maria and prepare for future storms.
 After a morning of snorkeling through aquamarine waters, we’ll round out our exciting stay on Vieques with a magical, nighttime kayak tour in one of the world’s most spectacular bioluminescent bays.

 Please see our General FAQ page for many more frequently asked questions and answers!